 Sailors and Tattoos

 At this time, it was popular for sailors to get meaningful tattoos on their bodies.
 The images they chose all had significance.
-For example, a swallow showed the sailor had travelled 5,000 miles, while a turtle showed that they had crossed the equator.
+For example, a swallow showed the sailor had traveled 5,000 miles, while a turtle showed that they had crossed the equator.
 This is where nautical tattoos like anchors became popular, and are still highly requested tattoos even today.

 It was also common for sailors in the navy, and army men too, to get patriotic tattoos.
 These were seen as a little more acceptable, but the idea of tattoos was still frowned upon.

 Tattoos were such an ‘out there’ concept in the early 20th century that people would actually pay to see them.
 Tattooed people would often travel with circuses, putting themselves on display.
 There were several tattooed people who became quite famous for the art they wore.
 One was John O’Reilly, who was billed as ‘The Tattooed Irishman’.
-He has mentions in the Brooklyn Daily Eagle from as far back as 1887.
+He is mentioned in the Brooklyn Daily Eagle from as far back as 1887.
 They noted that his tattoos were a mark of his ‘barbaric practices’.

 Another famous tattooed performer was Emma de Burgh.
-She was tattooed by the same artist as John O’Reilly, and her tattoos were mostly religious in theme, referencing the Last Supper and the Calvary.
+She was tattooed by the same artist as John O’Reilly and her tattoos were mostly religious in theme, referencing the Last Supper and the Calvary.
 She toured with her husband who was also tattooed.

 1920‘s Cosmetic Tattoos

 At this time, tattooing saw a boom in the female marketplace.
-It was seen as a good alternative to regular make up, as it was so expensive.
+It was seen as a good alternative to regular make-up, as it was so expensive.
 Most commonly women would have eyebrow and lip liner tattoos done.
 However, at this point tattoos were still taboo, so many women would keep their tattoos a secret.

 Social Security Number Tattoos

-In the 1930's, Social Security Numbers were introduced, and the populace were sternly reminded that they must memorize their number.
+In the 1930s, Social Security Numbers were introduced, and the populace was sternly reminded that they must memorize their number.
 Some people were so concerned they would forget theirs that they took to tattooing the number somewhere on them, so they would always have access to it.
 However, people who did this still kept it quiet.
 A theory at this time posited that getting a tattoo was a sexual act, so of course many kept this quiet.